aws/rolesanywhere-credential-helper/README.md

 ## Building

 In order to build the source code, you will need to install a C compiler, along with make and golang.
-On Debian-based systems, you can do so using `sudo apt-get install build-essential`.
+On Debian-based systems, you can do so using `sudo apt-get install build-essential golang-go`.
 After obtaining these tools, you can build the package (assuming you are currently at the package root):

 ```
 make release